larsgeorge/jmxtoolkit/README.rst

 Encode
 ------

 This action is to help create the appropriate messages for the checks explained above.
 Example::

-    $ java org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit -a encode -m "OK: Current {0}"
+    $ java com.larsgeorge.jmxtoolkit.JMXToolkit -a encode -m "OK: Current {0}"
     OK%3A+Current+%7B0%7D

 Properties File
 ===============

 The use of properties files is twofold, first it allows to specify many nodes and their values in one place.
 Secondly it saves a retrieval step which is needed for ad-hoc queries without the "-q" option as shown above.

 Walk
 ----